Careful! Things You 'Can' and 'Can’t' Bring Into Japan

 Even if the owner believes it is authentic, if the customs inspections determines that it’s fake, it will be confiscated.
 Saying “I didn’t know,” won’t be enough, and if you knew about the item being fake, it is a crime.
 It also won’t be allowed to be brought into Japan temporarily.
 This also applies to products such as copied music CDs and animations, movie and drama DVDs.

 Books, drawings, carvings and other items that harms public security and customs are not allowed in Japan.
-Even if it is not meant to be sold and is for personal use, obscure magazines and DVD are not allowed.
+Even if they is not meant to be sold and is for personal use, obscene magazines and DVDs are not allowed.